-SA GB 1.6 Non-compliance with the standards

-What is this chapter about?
+1.6 Non-compliance with the standards What is this chapter about?
 This chapter deals with non-compliances.
-A non-compliance i s when an activity does not comply with an organic standard.

-Standards Guidance

-SA GB 1.6.1 Non-compliances

-- 1. Where you are found not to comply with organic standards Soil Association Certification will issue you with a non-compliance.
-The level of sanction will be proportionate to the severity and extent of the non-compliance and the risk it poses to the integrity of the organic product.
-Soil Association Certification will always apply the precautionary principle when making decisions on compliance to organic standards. - 2.
+A non-compliance i Standards Guidance 1.6.1 Non-compliances Where you are found not to comply with organic standards Soil Association Certification will issue you with a non-compliance.
+The level of sanction will be proportionate to the severity and extent of the non- compliance and the risk it poses to the integrity of the organic product.
+Soil Association Certification will always apply the precautionary principle when making decisions on compliance to organic standards.
 Depending on the severity of the non-compliance Soil Association Certification may suspend or even withdraw your licence.
 If your licence is suspended or withdrawn you must not trade as organic.

-(EC) 834 Art 27(2)(6)(12); Art.
-30(1) (EC) 889/2008 Art.
-92d After your inspection we will draw up an Action Summary Form (either at inspection or we will send it to you afterwards).
+After your inspection we will draw up an Action Summary Form (either at inspection or we will send it to you afterwards).
 This lists areas that do not comply with the standards and asks how you will correct them.

-The different grades of sanctions are as follows:

-- minor non-compliance

-- major non-compliance

-- critical non-compliance, or

-- manifest infringement.

-You are required to complete the Action Summary Form with the actions you will take to comply with the standards and return it to us with any other information we request before the deadline given.
-When the Certification Team has received your completed form and agreed that the information you have given is satisfactory, they will approve the Action Summary Form and renew your licence.

-We may suspend or withdraw your licence in the following cases:

-- if you are in breach of your contract with us - if you do not pay your fee within the deadlines - failure of licensee to return certified sales declaration (CSD) - we are unable to arrange an inspection - an inspector is refused access to premises - an inspector is refused permission to take a sample - if you do not send the completed Action Summary Form, or the information we request, within the deadlines - severe or repeated non-compliance resulting in loss of organic integrity of an operation, product or batch - a fraudulent activity is reported by an authority.
+The different grades of sanctions are as follows: minor non-compliance major non-compliance, or manifest infringement.
+You are required to complete the Action Summary Form with the actions you will take to comply with the standards, and return it to us with any other information we request before the deadline given.
+When the Certification Team has received your completed form and agreed that the information you have given is satisfactory they will approve the Action Summary Form and renew your licence.
+We may suspend or withdraw your licence in the following cases: if you are in breach of your contract with us if you do not pay your fee within the deadlines failure of licensee to return certified sales declaration (CSD) we are unable to arrange an inspection an inspector is refused access to premises an inspector is refused permission to take a sample if you do not send the completed Action Summary Form, or the information we request, within the deadlines severe or repeated non-compliance resulting in loss of organic integrity of an operation, product or batch a fraudulent activity is reported by an authority.

-SA GB 1.6.2 Reporting non-compliances

-1. If you consider or suspect that any of your products do not meet organic standards, then you must inform Soil Association Certification immediately and share all relevant information to assist with any further investigation to determine the organic status of the product.
-You must also either:
+1.6.2 Reporting non-compliances If you consider or suspect that any of your products do not meet organic standards, then you must inform Soil Association Certification immediately and share all relevant information to assist with any further investigation to determine the organic status of the product.
+You must also either: Knowing that an element of the production did not meet organic standards, for example a prohibited substance has accidentally been applied to your crop or a non-organic ingredient has been used by mistake.
+An investigation will be carried out to determine if the product has met organic production rules.
+Once this has been determined you will be informed if the product can be put back on the market as organic or not.
+If the suspicion is confirmed, then you must remove any 5